ray-project/ray/doc/source/data/dataset-tensor-support.rst

 ML Tensor Support
 =================

 Tensor (multi-dimensional array) data is ubiquitous in ML workloads.
-However, popular data formats such as Pandas, Parquet, and Arrow don't natively support Tensor data types.
-To bridge this gap, Datasets provides a unified Tensor data type that can be used to represent and store Tensor data:
+However, popular data formats such as Pandas, Parquet, and Arrow don't natively support tensor data types.
+To bridge this gap, Datasets provides a unified tensor data type that can be used to represent and store tensor data:

 * For Pandas, Datasets will transparently convert ``List[np.ndarray]`` columns to and from the :class:`TensorDtype <ray.data.extensions.tensor_extension.TensorDtype>` extension type.
 * For Parquet, the Datasets Arrow extension :class:`ArrowTensorType <ray.data.extensions.tensor_extension.ArrowTensorType>` allows Tensors to be loaded and stored in Parquet format.
-* In addition, single-column Tensor datasets can be created from image and Numpy (.npy) files.
+* In addition, single-column Tensor datasets can be created from NumPy (.npy) files.

 Datasets automatically converts between the extension types/arrays above.
 This means you can just think of "Tensors" as a single first-class data type in Datasets.